MODULE 1: Approaching Cosmetic Products and Their Safety

 Achievements: CCE’s Safety Assessment Modules will enable participants to perform SAs for cosmetics according to the Cosmetics Product Regulation N° 1223/2009.
 Our industry experts will contribute their hands-on experiences from doing SAs.

-Our e-Training will support those striving to do safety assessments for both the EU & UK markets with further advances one’s cosmetic sciences.
+Our e-Training will support those striving to do safety assessments for both the EU & UK as well as for global markets

 Fees